Basjohn/What-Was-That-Shit/README.md

 - Windows OS
 - There are Linux build scripts but fuck me if I would know if they work or not.
 Fuck you too, but in a nicer way.
+- I may be lonely and reaching out through git.

 ## Installation